wangbin94/spec-kit/README.md

 specify check
 ```

+### Template Profiles

+- **full** (default): Copies the complete Spec Kit workflow, including constitution, research/data-model/quickstart templates, and comprehensive plan/tasks prompts.
+Use this when you want the full Spec-Driven Development experience.
+- **lite**: Focuses on the core `/specify → /plan → /tasks` loop with lean prompts and artifacts.
+It swaps in a lightweight plan template, a shorter tasks template, and a concise working agreement.
+Ideal when you need faster iterations or want to save tokens, while still keeping structured guardrails.

+You can switch profiles on a per-project basis when running `specify init`.
+Existing projects stay on their chosen profile.

 ### Available Slash Commands

 After running `specify init`, your AI coding agent will have access to these slash commands for structured development: